-At the moment we support the latest Edge browser version but coming soon, you'll also be able to test in the previous Edge versions.
+We support a dozen latest Edge browser versions starting from Edge 100 and ending with Edge 116 (currently the latest version).
 If your application needs to support older browsers, then we also offer testing in Microsoft Internet Explorer.

 Try Edge in Browserling now!

 To try online Edge in Browserling, enter the address of your website here:

 The free plan lets you try the Edge browser for three minutes but to get unlimited testing, you'll need to purchase the developer plan.

 Is it a real Edge browser or an Edge browser emulator?

 We run real Edge browsers in the cloud.
 We installed Windows 10 on our servers and it comes with the native Edge browser.
 You get online access to the Edge that runs on Windows 10.
 It's the real thing and not an emulator or simulator.

 In December of 2018, Microsoft announced that it's moving Edge to the Chromium-based browser engine.
 Chromium is Google's open-source browser engine that powers the Chrome browser.
 In January 2020, Microsoft released the first version of Edge running on the Chromium-based version.